MarcoPelazza/ACTAM_project_Thrillizy/README.md

 The `Position` class encapsulates the concept of a musical position, providing methods to access and manipulate the note, frets, and associated numerical identifier.
 The class also offers functionality to convert the frets into a binary format and print detailed information about the position.

-### Thrills of note
+### Class: `ThrillsOfNote`
-This class associates the note to its relative trill and memorize the information relatives to the correspondent trill.
+The `ThrillsOfNote` class represents the thrills associated with a musical note, containing information about various fret positions and their corresponding notes.

 ![Alt text](Pentacazzi/getThrills.png)